Social-desirability bias: Specialized questioning techniques

 Several techniques have been established to reduce bias when asking questions sensitive to social desirability.
 Complex question techniques may reduce social-desirability bias, but may also be confusing or misunderstood by respondents.

 Beyond specific techniques, social-desirability bias may be reduced by neutral question and prompt wording.

+Ballot Box Method

+The Ballot Box Method (BBM) provides survey respondents anonymity by allowing them to respond in private by self-completing their responses to the sensitive survey questions on a secret ballot and submitting them to a locked box.
+The interviewer has no knowledge of what is recorded on the secret ballot and does not have access to the lock on the box, providing obscurity to the responses and limiting the potential for SDB.
+However, a unique control number on each ballot allows the answers to be reunited with a corresponding questionnaire that contains less sensitive questions.
+The BBM has been used successfully to obtain estimates of sensitive sexual behaviours during an HIV prevention study, as well as illegal environmental resource use.
+In a validation study where observed behaviour was matched to reported behaviour using various SDB control methods, the BBM was by far the most accurate bias reduction method, performing significantly better than the Randomized Response Technique (RRT).

 Randomized response techniques

 The randomized response technique asks a participant to respond with a fixed answer or to answer truthfully based on the outcome of a random act.
 For example, respondents secretly throw a coin and respond "yes" if it comes up heads (regardless of their actual response to the question), and are instructed to respond truthfully if it comes up tails.
 This enables the researcher to estimate the actual prevalence of the given behavior among the study population without needing to know the true state of any one individual respondent.
 Research shows that the validity of the randomized response technique is limited.
+Validation research has shown that the RRT actually performs worse than direct questioning for some sensitive behaviours and care should be taken when considering its use.